Sadman-Arif-Wamim/Express-Passport-Auth-App/README.md

 ## About The Project

-The Express Bookstore Management System is a modern web application designed to simplify and automate bookstore management tasks using the Express.js framework for Node.js.
+The Express Bookstore Management System is a modern back-end application designed to simplify and automate bookstore management tasks using the Express.js framework for Node.js.
 This project provides a robust platform for bookstore owners and managers to efficiently manage their inventory, handle sales transactions, and interact with customers.

 ## Key Features: